JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 ```
 lock(cond::Threads.Condition)
+try
     while !ready
         wait(cond)
     end
+finally
     unlock(cond)
+end
 ```

 As in previous versions, the standard lock to use to protect critical sections is `ReentrantLock`, which is now thread-safe (it was previously only used for synchronizing tasks).
+There are some other types of locks (`Threads.SpinLock` and `Threads.Mutex`) defined mostly for internal purposes.
-`Threads.SpinLock` is also available, to be used in rare circumstances where (1) only threads and not tasks need to be synchronized, and (2) you expect to hold the lock for a short time.
+These are used in rare circumstances where (1) only threads and not tasks will be synchronized, and (2) you know the the lock will only be held for a short time.

-`Semaphore` and `Event` are also available, completing the standard set of synchronization primitives.
+The `Threads` module also provides `Semaphore` and `Event` types, which have their standard definitions.

 ### Thread-local state